Joseph & Lucinda Thawley House

-Joseph & Lucinda Thawley House is a historic home located at Summitville, Madison County, Indiana.
+Joseph & Lucinda Thawley House is a historic home located at Summitville, Indiana.
 It was built in 1894–1895, and is a 2 1/2-story, Queen Anne style frame dwelling.
 It has a steep and complex hipped and gable roofline, a 1 1/2-story service wing, and rests on an ashlar limestone foundation.
 The house features a wraparound porch.

 It was listed in the National Register of Historic Places in 2009.